Birth of a New Day: Promotion and artwork

-Release, promotion, and marketing

 Birth of a New Day was first released by HKE's label Dream Catalogue on January 21, 2015.
 A limited-edition batch of 50 CD-Rs was released along with the digital release of the album, being the first physical release of the label; in an interview with NeonVice, HKE states that although Dream Catalogue had previously released cassettes, they were in conjunction with smaller labels who worked on the physical side, while Dream Catalogue worked on the digital side.
 He further states that he always likes to do things differently with Dream Catalogue than what is expected, and instead of physically releasing the album in a cassette which was "the trend", he decided to introduce the CD format to vaporwave.
 He stated that CDs were something he always cherished growing up as "an avid music fan" when being a teenager, and that he still has a strong connection to the format (though still releasing cassettes).
 He further pointed out that releasing his music on CD is perhaps something romantic, and maybe the realization of a childhood dream of his.
-On August 31, 2019, Dream Catalogue repressed all 2814 albums on vinyl and released customized Birth of a New Day t-shirts, which were the first official shirts of the duo.
+In 2019, a bonus track, "Aftermath", previously only released on physical editions of the album, was made digitally available in a mixtape released by Russo on website Boiler Room.

 A screenshot from the "Recovery" music video, presenting an apparently confused woman.

 The music video for "Distant Lovers" debuted on February 27, 2016, on Dream Catalogue's official YouTube channel, serving as a demo of the track.
-Created by a now deleted YouTube user named NVLLVS, the video shows multiple ambiances of GTA V, apparently modified.
-The "Recovery" music video, now featuring the track in full, premiered on Dream Catalogue's channel on August 20, 2016, described as "a dreamy music video".
+Created by a now deleted YouTube user named NVLLVS, the video shows multiple modified ambiances of the 2013 video game Grand Theft Auto V. The "Recovery" music video, now featuring the track in full, premiered on Dream Catalogue's channel on August 20, 2016.
 Filmed by Alex Zou, David Koh and Autumn Lew, photography directors from Beijing/Tokyo, an Asian woman lying in a bed and getting up seen, followed by short clips of the same woman in a hurry to take the subway.
 When entering she sits, closes her eyes and sleeps before the video cuts out to other people in the subway.
 After sleeping, the apparently confused woman gets out of the subway and goes home, followed by a clip of her watching the panoramic view of the city at sunset through the window.
-Published by radioclub.jp and directed by Anise Mariko, the video, being the 5th most watched upload of the Dream Catalogue channel, has gained positive reception from the public, being described as "absolutely marvelous" by some commentators.
+The video was published by radioclub.jp and directed by Anise Mariko.